arogozhnikov/arogozhnikov.github.io/_remarks/2020-02-01-statistic-numbers-that-lie.markdown

 - X is clinically shown to improve attentiveness by nearly 20%.
 - Our support resolves N% of issues within 12 hours
 - This display can show N billion colors!
-- X fights disease symptoms 50% faster then other medications
+- X fights disease symptoms 50% faster than other medications
-- University rankings, school rankings &mdash; what's this they compare?
+- University rankings, school rankings &mdash; what is it they compare?
 Why formulae are readjusted each year??
 - etc.

 Do you really understand what those mean and how useful they are?
 Can you connect number with an effect or reason in real world?